5 Common Job Interview Mistakes You Do Not Want to Make

 How do you handle workplace drama?
 Where do you see yourself in 5-10 years?
 These are all questions that get asked time and time again.

 3. Bad-mouthing your previous employer

+This is a no-no and you never want to commit this common job interview mistakes.
 Nothing raises a red flag quite like bad mouthing your previous employers.
 There is a fine line between explaining a situation and hating on all your previous jobs.

 Don’t be the guy or gal who can’t seem to leave on a happy note.